Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 In short, a 14K gold diamond ring is about 20-35% cheaper than the equivalent ring made from 18K gold.
 However, the value advantage offered by 14K gold becomes smaller when diamonds and other features begin to affect the cost of the setting.

 The metal you choose for your jewelry should depend mostly on appearance, but also on longevity and cost.
 14K gold is affordable compared to platinum and 18K gold options, making it an excellent choice for many budgets.
 14K gold is ideal for engagement rings, but also pendants, bracelets, earrings, promise rings, and other fine jewelry pieces.

 When it comes to determining the color of gold for an engagement ring, you’ll want to make sure the diamond looks white in relation to its setting.
-For instance, this J colored Oval diamond, which sometimes has a slight tint, looks white in relation to its 14K yellow gold setting.
+For instance, this J colored Oval diamond from Blue Nile, which sometimes has a slight tint, looks white in relation to its 14K yellow gold setting.
 Yellow gold is often a great match for a stone with a lower color grade.
-This G color graded diamond pairs well with a white gold setting, though would certainly still look colorless in yellow or rose gold as well.
+This G color graded diamond from James Allen pairs well with a white gold setting, though would certainly still look colorless in yellow or rose gold as well.

 No matter the color you choose, 14K gold is an ideal choice for jewelry that will be worn daily and carries special meaning.

 14K gold remains the most popular metal for engagement rings, at nearly 90% of all rings sold.
 It is durable, not easily tarnished and beautiful in any color.